What is Fixed Asset Register?

 - Track Gross Book Value and Net Value of Assets.

-- Assists in Conducting Audit of Assets and Asset Verification.
+- Assists in conducting audits of assets and asset verification.

 - Helps in estimating the repairs and maintenance cost.